Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Abstract

 \section{Abstract}

-A celebrated folklore conjecture asserts that the generating functions of Gromov-Witten invariants of compact Calabi-Yau orbifolds are quasi-modular forms or their generalizations.
-So far, the main strategy in proving this conjecture is to use mirror symmetry and B-model techniques.
-Unfortunately, not every interesting Calabi-Yau orbifold has a known higher genus B-model mirror.
-A well-known example is $\mathbb{P}^1_{2,2,2,2}$\,, the elliptic orbifold curve with four $\mathbb{Z}_{2}$-orbifold points.

-In this article, we introduce a purely A-model approach.
-In this approach, we show that genus zero modularity is obtained from a surprising phenomenon that the system of WDVV equations is equivalent to the set of Ramanujan identities satisfied by the generators of the ring of quasi-modular forms for certain modular group.
-Higher genus modularity is then proved by using tautological relations.
-This approach works for all one-dimensional compact Calabi-Yau orbifolds, including $\mathbb{P}^1_{2,2,2,2}$ which can not yet be handled by Milanov-Ruan's B-model technique \cite{Milanov:2011}.
+We prove that the ancestor Gromov-Witten correlation functions of one-dimensional compact Calabi-Yau orbifolds are quasi-modular forms.
+This includes the pillowcase orbifold which can not yet be handled by using Milanov-Ruan's B-model technique.
+We first show that genus zero modularity is obtained from the phenomenon that the system of WDVV equations is essentially equivalent to the set of Ramanujan identities satisfied by the generators of the ring of quasi-modular forms for a certain modular group associated to the orbifold curve.
+Higher genus modularity then follows by using tautological relations.